 … to the negative terminal on the working car’s battery.
 This is usually marked with a – (minus) symbol, but it should be obvious as it’ll be the only terminal left.
 Again, ensure the other end of the cable isn't contacting anything metal.

 The other end of the black jumper cable should NOT be connected to the dead car's battery.
-That would create sparks, and since a dead battery can leak flammable hydrogen gas, we don't want sparks.
+That would create sparks, and since a dead battery can leak flammable hydrogen gas, that's not advisable.

-Instead, the fourth and final connection is made to a metal grounding point on the dead car.
-Look for some solid, unpainted and unchromed metal in the engine bay away from any moving parts like fans or belts.
+Instead, the fourth and final connection is made to a metal grounding point.
+Look for some solid, unpainted and un-chromed metal in the engine bay away from any moving parts such as fans or belts.
 A spot on your car's engine block is an ideal place to clamp on to.

 Allow it to run (at idle) for five minutes.
 This gives it time to supply some charge to the dead car's battery.

-If it successfully fires up, leave it turned on and unclamp the cables in the reverse order to how they were attached.
-And though you're now likely to be pumped that you no longer need to get the bus to work, remember not to let those cable clamps touch each other as you unclamp them.
+If it fires up, leave the engine running and unclamp the cables in the reverse order to how they were attached, being careful to avoid them touching each other as you unclamp them.

-It takes time for your resuscitated battery to be fully recharged by your engine's alternator, and the quickest way to generate juice is to go for a drive.
-A garage could be a good destination.
+It takes time for your resuscitated battery to be fully recharged by your engine's alternator, and the quickest way to generate juice is to go for a drive of at least 20 minutes.
+Just make sure you don't stall your car because you may not be able to restart it.

-Unless there's an obvious explanation for this battery blip – like leaving your headlights on with the engine off – your battery could just be ripe for replacement.
-Car batteries only have a lifespan of around 4 years, with extreme winters and sweltering summers accelerating their deterioration.
+Unless there's an obvious explanation for this battery blip – such as leaving your headlights on with the engine off – your battery could just be ripe for replacement.
+Car batteries have a lifespan of around four years, with extreme winters and sweltering summers accelerating their deterioration.

 Connected everything correctly, but your engine won't start?
-Try letting the working car idle for longer, or hold its engine at around 2000 rpm so it can supply more charge to your car's dead battery.
+Try letting the donor car idle for longer, or hold its engine at around 2000rpm so it can supply more charge to your car's dead battery.

 Still nothing?
 Find an alternative grounding point in your car's engine bay for the black jumper cable.

-The latter is preferable as a thicker cable can transfer more electrical current, thereby giving your dead battery a better boost.
-This is especially important if your car has a large engine or one equipped with start/stop technology, as both require a heavy duty battery.
+Not all cables are created equal.
+Decent jumper cables should have both length and girth.
+A thicker cable can transfer more electrical current, giving your dead battery a better boost.
+This is especially important if your car has a large engine or is equipped with engine start-stop technology, because both require a heavy-duty battery.
+The packaging will say what size engine the leads are suitable for.

 What order do you put jumper cables on?